102 ways to save energy at home (Updated November 2024)

 – … or even lower!

 Since 2013, all washing machines are required to have at least one cycle that washes at 20°C or lower.
-Which found that this cycle uses 62% of the energy or a 40°C cycle on average, making it a great energy-saving option for lightly marked clothes or a machine maintenance wash.
+Which? found that this cycle uses 62% less energy than a 40°C cycle on average, making it a great energy-saving option for lightly marked clothes or a machine maintenance wash.

 – Use Eco-Mode

-While most modern washing machines have an eco-mode.
-What each one does can vary but most will extend the cycle and lower the temperature slightly.
-You might not want to use them if you’re in a rush or dealing with very dirty clothes, but for day-to-day washes they should lower your energy use without noticeably impacting performance.
+While most modern washing machines have an eco-mode, what each one does can vary.
+Typically, this mode will extend the wash cycle and lower the temperature slightly.
+You might not want to use them if you’re in a rush or dealing with very dirty clothes but, for day-to-day washes, they should lower your energy use without noticeably impacting performance.

 – Sun-dried with care